ItsDeidara/CommunityController/README - CommunityController Commands.md

 ## Controls

-All of the main switch buttons can be typed out in chat and work as a control.
+All of the main Switch buttons can be typed out in chat and work as a control.
 Please note that you can also press two buttons at the same time by chaining them together with an & symbol.
-For example if you want to press both A and B at the same time.
-You would enter A & B in chat
+For example, if you want to press both A and B at the same time, you would enter A & B in chat.
+Commands are not case-sensitive.

 ```
 A / B/ X / Y